-- Handlebars
+- Handlebars and stems

 - Triathlon / time trial attachment

-- Bar ends

-- Handlebar stem

-- Seat post (if made of carbon)
+- Seat post and saddle (if made of carbon

-- Saddle (if saddle framework is made of carbon)

 - Rims (if made of carbon)

 - Crank.

 All other bike parts must be checked by your dealer and, if necessary, replaced.

 More and more bikes are fitted with carbon fibre components